pekrau/CouchDB2/README.md

 ### `db.get_designs()`

-Return the design documents for the database.
+Returns the design documents for the database.

 **NOTE:** *CouchDB version >= 2.2*

 ### `db.get_design(designname)`

-Get the named design document.
+Gets the named design document.

 ### `db.put_design(designname, doc, rebuild=True)`

-Insert or update the design document under the given name.
+Inserts or updates the design document under the given name.

 If the existing design document is identical, no action is taken and `False` is returned, else the document is updated and `True` is returned.